9oelM/9oelM.github.io/content/blog/2022-02-17--detailed-summary-and-reflection-of-12-rules-for-life-a-truly-life-changing-piece/index.md

 ---
 title: "12 Rules for Life: a detailed summary and reflection of a truly life-changing book (11 / 100)"
 date: "2022-02-17T09:00:00.009Z"
-category: "books"
-tags: ["life"]
+tags: ["books", "life"]
 tab: "post"
-keywords: ["12 Rules for life", "summary", "reflection", "jordan peterson"]
+keywords: ["12 Rules for life", "detail", "summary", "reflection", "jordan peterson"]
 ---

 ## 12 Rules for Life